plandes/util/doc/config.md

 In case the program isn't automatically configured with the module to find the resource, you may add it in the configuration declaration itself.
-For example, if our [setuputils] name is `zensols.someproj`, configure the resource as:
+For example, if our [setuptools] name is `zensols.someproj`, configure the resource as:
 ```ini
 fake_path = resource(zensols.someproj): resources/fake.txt
 ```